Featured Post

 About the Author

 This article was reviewed and published by the VitalWell Hub editorial team.
 VitalWell Hub provides evidence-based wellness, nutrition, and health education resources designed to help readers make informed lifestyle decisions.
+Learn more about our editorial standards, mission, and approach by visiting our About page.

 Medical Disclaimer

 The information presented in this article is intended for educational and informational purposes only and should not be interpreted as medical advice.
 Although every effort has been made to ensure accuracy and reliability, the content provided here does not replace professional medical consultation, diagnosis, or treatment.
+For full details regarding limitations of liability and content use, please review our Disclaimer.

 Individuals should consult qualified healthcare professionals before making significant dietary changes, particularly if they have existing medical conditions, allergies, or are taking prescription medications.
 The authors and publishers of this content assume no responsibility for any adverse effects resulting from the use or application of the information presented.
+Your use of this website is also governed by our Privacy Policy.

 Comments